-The Jewish Studies Program offers grants of up to $1500 to cover expenses related to undergraduate research and study for summer 2022, including: travel, tuition, program fees, lodging, food, etc.
+The Jewish Studies Program offers grants of up to $1500 to cover expenses related to undergraduate research and study for summer, including: travel, tuition, program fees, lodging, food, etc.

-- All active Cornell undergraduates are eligible to apply.
+- All enrolled Cornell undergraduates in good academic standing are eligible to apply.

-- Preference is given to Jewish Studies minors, but anyone with a proven interest in Jewish Studies (typically demonstrated through coursework) will also be considered.
+- Preference is given to Jewish Studies majors/minors, but anyone with a proven interest in Jewish Studies (typically demonstrated through coursework) will also be considered.

 - Students may only submit one application per year.

-- Jewish Studies minors are eligible to apply for and receive grants in multiple funding cycles.
+- Jewish Studies majors/minors are eligible to apply for and receive grants in multiple funding cycles.